InformaticsMatters/nextflow-pcluster/README.md

     $ CLUSTER_NAME=nextflow
     $ ./render-policies.sh ${AWS_DEFAULT_REGION} ${CLUSTER_USER_ID} ${CLUSTER_NAME}

-You can install each of the policies using the AWS CLI: -
+Now install each of the policies using the AWS CLI.
+The policy names you choose must be unique for your account: -

     $ aws iam create-policy \
         --policy-name NextflowClusterInstancePolicy \